official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-1-1.md

  “… contain Saddam in the short and medium term, by force if necessary, and to work toward a new government over the long term.”

-289 Speech to the National Press Club by Samuel (Sandy) Berger, National Security Advisor to the President, 23 December 1998.
+[^289]: Speech to the National Press Club by Samuel (Sandy) Berger, National Security Advisor to the

 162

-The Report of the Iraq Inquiry1.1  |  UK Iraq strategy 1990 to 2000

 743. The best option was for Saddam Hussein to allow the inspectors to return and Mr Butler had “proposed a roadmap to compliance that would take between three